There has been a shift in the kind of celebrities people are looking to for inspiration. 1

 Celebrities like Kim Kardashian have opened up about using Botox.
 15

-There is a non-surgical option to nose jobs, which just uses filler to correct any humps.
-"There is an uptrend in nonsurgical rhinoplasty, however, it’s misused by so many providers.
-The ideal candidates for a non-surgical rhinoplasty have a small nose and a deep set radix.
+There is a nonsurgical option to nose jobs that uses filler to correct any humps.
+"There is an uptrend in nonsurgical rhinoplasty; however, it’s misused by so many providers.
+The ideal candidates for a nonsurgical rhinoplasty have a small nose and a deep-set radix.
 A lot of uneducated providers are doing them on anyone who walks in the door," the doctor tells us.
-"When too much filler is injected into the radix in an attempt to hide the dorsal hump, this can produce an elongated look to the nose which is not ideal and can resemble the Avatar look.
+"When too much filler is injected into the radix in an attempt to hide the dorsal hump, this can produce an elongated look to the nose, which is not ideal and can resemble the Avatar look.
 A surgical rhinoplasty is much better for this type of patient."
 Good to know!